-- Plan interventions to be delivered to students who are working below age related expectations. - Monitor the effectiveness of interventions and ensure that staff have received appropriate training in the delivery of identified interventions. - Monitor progress of students involved in interventions - Liaise with primary colleagues to identify needs before a student begins year 7 at The Hinckley School
+- Plan interventions to be delivered to students who are working below age related - expectations. - Monitor the effectiveness of interventions and ensure that staff have received appropriate training in the delivery of identified interventions. - Monitor progress of students involved in interventions - Liaise with primary colleagues to identify needs before a student begins year at The Hinckley School

-The work of the SENDCO and literacy lead are supported by a well qualified and experienced team, including 2 HLTA's, EAL lead and 5 TA's.
+The work of the SENDCO and literacy lead are supported by a well qualified and experienced team, including 1 HLTA, and 4 TA's.